Sentencing Guidelines for First Time Schedule I Drug Offenses

 In general, having small amounts of marijuana is no longer the crime it used to be.
 However, the sale of marijuana may still be illegal, and possession with the intent to distribute may still lead to criminal consequences.

 If you are facing marijuana-related charges, speak with our New Jersey drug offense lawyers about your case.
-As laws change, law enforcement may be slow to catch up, and your marijuana charges could be unnecessarily high.
+Law enforcement may be slow to catch up as laws change, and your marijuana charges could be unnecessarily high.
 The debate surrounding marijuana is ongoing, and the law regarding marijuana offenses may continue to change.

-Call Our New Jersey Drug Offense Attorneys for a Consultation Today
+Call Our New Jersey Drug Offense Attorneys for a Case Review Today

 If you were charged with a drug-related offense involving a Schedule I controlled substance, you should speak with an attorney as soon as you can.
-Schedule I drug offenses are some of the most serious offenses and may be met with harsh punishments.
-Speak to our Cape May drug offense lawyers by calling the Law Offices of John J. Zarych at (609) 616-4956.
+Schedule a free case evaluation with our Cape May drug offense lawyers by calling the Law Offices of John J. Zarych at (609) 616-4956.